9 ways to carve out more ‘me time’

 Kate says just like we would turn up for a dentist appointment, we should put “me time” on our calendars and turn up for it.

-“Making time for yourself is crucial to making you a happier, more fulfilled and better person.”
+“Making time for yourself is crucial to making you a happier, more fulfilled, better person,” Kate says.

 - Look after yourself: 5 simple ways to weave self-care into your daily life